Smooth Scotland: Global ownership

 Most of Smooth Radio's output was relocated to new owner Global's Leicester Square headquarters from 1 October 2013, a move that coincided with a major overhaul of its schedule, and the closure of Smooth 70s after 21 months on air.

 In November 2016, Smooth Scotland and its sister station Heart Scotland moved from its former studios at Ballieston in the east end of Glasgow to Global's new Scottish headquarters at West Regent Street in the city centre.

 In September 2019, following OFCOM's decision to relax local content obligations from commercial radio, Smooth's local Drivetime and weekend shows were replaced by network programming from London.
 Local news bulletins, traffic updates and advertising were retained, alongside the station's Scottish breakfast show.

 Programming

 Local programming is produced and broadcast from Global's Glasgow studios from 6-10am on weekdays presented by John Mellis.
-All networked programming originates from Global's London headquarters, including The Smooth Drive Home with Angie Greaves.
+All networked programming originates from Global's London headquarters or studios in Birmingham and Manchester.